intrinio/csharp-sdk/docs/ZacksApi.md

       Configuration.Default.AddApiKey("api_key", "YOUR_API_KEY");

       var zacksApi = new ZacksApi();
-      var startDate = DateTime.Parse("";  // string | Limit EPS surprises to those on or after this date (optional) var endDate = DateTime.Parse("";  // string | Limit EPS surprises to those on or before this date (optional) var epsActualGreater = "";  // decimal? | Return only records with an actual EPS higher than this value (optional) var epsActualLess = "";  // decimal? | Return only records with an actual EPS lower than this value (optional) var epsMeanEstimateGreater = "";  // decimal? | Return only records with an EPS mean estimate greater than this value (optional)
+      var startDate = DateTime.Now;  // DateTime? | Limit EPS surprises to those on or after this date (optional) var endDate = DateTime.Now;  // DateTime? | Limit EPS surprises to those on or before this date (optional) var epsActualGreater = "";  // decimal? | Return only records with an actual EPS higher than this value (optional) var epsActualLess = "";  // decimal? | Return only records with an actual EPS lower than this value (optional) var epsMeanEstimateGreater = "";  // decimal? | Return only records with an EPS mean estimate greater than this value (optional)